On the structure of the Bloch--Kato Selmer groups of modular forms over anticyclotomic $\mathbf{Z}_p$-towers

 \subsection{Acknowledgement}

-We thank Ming-Lun Hsieh for very helpful discussions regarding \cite{castella-hsieh:heegner-cycles-p-adic-l-functions} and Lemma \ref{lem:bad-reduction}.
+We thank Ming-Lun Hsieh for very helpful discussions regarding \cite{castella-hsieh:heegner-cycles-p-adic-l-functions} and Lemma \ref{lem:bad-reduction}, and Xin Wan for pointing out a gap in our argument.
 We are also grateful to Gautier Ponsinet for answering our questions about \cite{ponsinet20}.
-Thanks are also due to K\^{a}z{\i}m B\"uy\"ukboduk, Chan-Ho Kim and Stefano Vigni for enlightening conversations.
+Thanks are also due to K\^{a}z{\i}m B\"uy\"ukboduk, Chan-Ho Kim, Naman Pratap, Ari Shnidman and Stefano Vigni for enlightening conversations and helpful comments.
 AL thanks his coauthors for inviting him to join this collaboration after it was initiated.
 He gives special thanks to LZ for spearheading the work on the appendix.
 LM thanks his coauthors for having pointed out many improvements and simplifications on his work.
 LZ is grateful to Meng Fai Lim for pointing out to him the paper \cite{mastella23} that led to this project, and to AL for continuously sharing valuable advice on becoming a better mathematician.
 He also thanks Xin Wan and the Morningside Center of Mathematics (MCM) for their generous support and warm hospitality during his visit.
+Finally, the authors thank the anonymous referee for helpful comments and suggestions on an earlier version of the article, which led to many improvements.

 AL's research is supported by the NSERC Discovery Grants Program RGPIN-2020-04259 and RGPAS-2020-00096.
-LM is partially supported by PRIN 2022 The arithmetic of motives and L-functions.
+LM is partially supported by PRIN 2022 The arithmetic of motives and $L$-functions.
 LZ is supported in part by the European Research Council (ERC, CurveArithmetic, 101078157), and his visit to MCM is supported by Xin Wan's National Key R\&D Program of China grant 2020YFA0712600 and NSFC grant 12288201.